“WHAT GOOD IS INSURANCE IF IT DOESN’T COVER MY PREEXISTING CONDITION?”

 “I HAD AHCCCS AND MY PLAN WENT AWAY AND NOW NO ONE WILL COVER ME – WHY NOT?”

 Many people who went on PSP (AHCCCS’s Premium Sharing Program) did so due to low income – for instance, a household of four could have a pre-tax of income of nearly $3,000 per month and qualify.
 There weren’t necessarily any preexisting conditions but the cost was so low – under $100 per month for a family – that it seemed like the ideal way to get health coverage.
-Unfortunately, since PSP wasn’t insurance and was state-funded, when the plan went away there were no provisions for take-over by a regular carrier and no guarantee for continuous coverage under HIPAA or any other law.
+Unfortunately, since PSP wasn’t insurance and was tax-funded, when the plan went away there were no provisions for take-over by a regular carrier and no guarantee for continuous coverage under HIPAA or any other law.
 State-funded programs do not qualify as group plans and many people had developed preexisting conditions while on this program.

 "I'M COMING OFF PREMIUM SHARING AND AM HEALTHY, WHY IS INSURANCE SO COSTLY?"